Like to sing, dance, laugh and have a good time? Look no further.

 Not convinced yet?
 Don't worry, we managed to think of even more reasons below.

-- Last Call is one of three all-male groups on campus, but we're the only all-male ACAC group with a completely open audition process.
+Last Call is one of two all-male groups on campus, but we're the only all-male group with a completely open audition process.
 Anyone can audition for Last Call.
 Being a member of the Glee Club is not a requirement, nor is having any musical background.
 If you can sing, dance, beatbox, arrange, compose, play an instrument, write comedy, or do anything cool, we want to see you audition.
 If your talent and passion shine through, we'll make sure there's a spot in our group for you.

 Last Call is a part of ACAC, the A Cappella Advisory Council, which means we're fully integrated with the rest of Cornell's vibrant a cappella community.
 As a member of Last Call, you'll be able to make friends not only with the other Callboys, but with other groups all over campus, whether it's attending each other's shows on Saturday nights, or just grabbing lunch during the week.